 There is an issue if you give it a URL that returns bogus data, it puts it into the ruleset and could leave you with a broken ruleset.
 That wouldn't change on the second attempt to fetch though, unless the web server in question is somehow returning bunk data on the first download only.

-#8 Updated by Alex Vergilis over 3 years ago
+#8 Updated by Alex Vergilis about 5 years ago

 Its your call for fix deliverability to a specific version.
 I have "work around".

 I can definitely reproduce this on every singe firewall for every single "URL Table (Ports)" entry.

 Not a problem with a web server as AWS S3 with Cloudfront is used without any errors in the logs.

 1 - create an alias entry of "URL Table (Ports)" and call it TestPorts pointing to https://pfsense.example.com/config/test_tcp_ports.txt, for example